 3. Price for Bid Appeal

-Strategic pricing is extremely important to get the best price in Cincinnati, Dayton, Columbus, and Cleveland.
+Strategic pricing is extremely important to get the best price in Cincinnati and Dayton.
 And there’s a lot more to it than just being in line with market value.

 The first tactic of strategic pricing is pricing at the lower end of the home’s value range in order to encourage multiple offers and bidding competition.
 Pricing in the lower range will excite more interest among more buyers to put in an offer quickly to take advantage of the good price.
 And then with more buyers bidding, the price is driven up.